moiexpositoalonsolab/grenepipe/README.md

   - Reference genome
   - Per-sample `fastq` files, either single end or paired end, and potentially with multiple units, that is, different sequencing runs or multiple lanes per sample
+  - Optionally, a vcf file of known variants to restrict the variant calling process.

 Process:
   - Read trimming